-Why: Cheap as chips and plenty of fun, Franco Manca locations have now been rolled out across the capital.
+What: Cheap as chips and plenty of fun, Franco Manca locations have now been rolled out across the capital.
 Franco Manca is walk-ins only, so it’s a great spot for quick and casual dinners, especially if you’ve got your little ones in tow.
-Pizzas are great value too, with tomato, garlic, basil and oregano on a sourdough base setting you back just £5.
-Post-pizza, tuck into traditional Italian desserts including panna cotta and tiramisu.
+Pizzas are great value too, with tomato, garlic, basil and oregano on a sourdough base setting you back just £6.50.
+Post-pizza, tuck into traditional Italian desserts including caramel pecan cheesecake and tiramisu.

 Cecconi’s Pizza Bar, Soho

 What: Cecconi’s Pizza Bar is a more casual spin-off of the upmarket Italian brand, and although the décor feels a little bit Pizza Express, the menu features a reliable run of Italian classics.
-There’s spicy salami with mozzarella with chilli for the carnivores, while veggies can tuck into a combination of aubergine, sundried tomatoes and basil pesto.
-To round things off, try the gelato of the day or the chocolate cheesecake.
+There’s spicy salami with mozzarella and chilli for the carnivores, while veggies can tuck into a combination of tomato, capers, olives and anchovies.
+To round things off, try the gelato of the day or the tiramisu.

 Where: 19-21 Old Compton Street, W1D 5JJ

 What: With three neighbourhood sites on the fringes of London (you’ll find Four Hundred Rabbits in Crystal Palace, Nunhead and West Norwood), this popular pizzeria turns out a run of simple yet delicious pizzas.
-These are made using sourdough bases and there’s plenty of choice for vegetarians, who can tuck into combinations such as tomato and crushed garlic or feta and courgette.
-For the meat eaters, there’s 35 day-aged long horn minced beef.
+These are made using sourdough bases and there’s plenty of choice for vegetarians, who can tuck into combinations such as burrata, rocket and kale pesto.
+For the meat eaters, there’s chorizo with hot pickled peppers and mozzarella.

 Bobby Fitzpatrick, Hampstead

 What: Bobby Fitzpatrick is not only cheesy because of its pizza toppings.
 Celebrating the shag-pile days of the mid-1970s, this restaurant may be an assault on the senses (and perhaps taste) but it’s a lot of fun.
-The pizza selection is concise and largely features the usual fare, such as pepperoni and courgette, but the option to buy crust dips such as garlic mayonnaise and nacho cheese adds an extra sense of cheese.
+The pizza selection is concise and largely features the usual fare such as mushroom and four cheese, with a few more interesting options including nduja with potato, honey and sage and lamb merguez with grilled aubergine.